nmnaughton/nmnaughton.github.io/research.md

 <figure style="float: right; padding-top:150px;  padding-left:20px; padding-bottom:50px;">
 <img src="/assets/img/final_frame_hist.png"  width="400">
-<figcaption>dMRI signal in skeletal muscle microstrucutre</figcaption>
+<figcaption>dMRI signal in skeletal muscle microstructure</figcaption>
 </figure>

 # Forward Problem

 How do changes in skeletal muscle microstructure affect the dMRI signal?
 In order to predict microstructure from dMRI, we first need to answer this question.
-To answer this we perform numerical simulations of dMRI in skeletal muscle using both realistic and simplified geometric models.
-These simulations allow us to understand how the dMRI signal will change when there is a change in the underlying microstrucutre.
-We call this the forward problem becasue it involves solving a problem that mimics what actually happens in a dMRI experiment where the underlying structure effects the measured signal.
+To answer this, we perform numerical simulations of dMRI in skeletal muscle using both realistic and simplified geometric models.
+These simulations allow us to understand how the dMRI signal will change when there is a change in the underlying microstructure.
+We call this the forward problem because it involves solving a problem that mimics what actually happens in a dMRI experiment where the underlying structure effects the measured signal.

 [learn more](/pages/forward-problem/)